mattjrumble/wordle_solver/README.md

 as the guess-the-color game Mastermind.
 After guessing a five-letter word, the game tells you whether any of your letters are in the secret word and whether they are in the correct place.

-This is my attempt at coding some different strategies for the game and seeing how well they perform.
-Each strategy is tested against every 5-letter word to calculate the expected number of guesses the strategy needs to correctly guess a random 5-letter word.
+This is my attempt at coding some different strategies for the game.

+To use a particular strategy, run `python wordle_solver/use_strategy.py <STRATEGY_NUMBER>`.

 To test a particular strategy, run `python wordle_solver/test_strategy.py <STRATEGY_NUMBER>`.
+Each strategy is tested against every 5-letter word to calculate the expected number of guesses the strategy needs to correctly guess a random 5-letter word, along with calculating the worst possible word(s) for the strategy.

 ### Strategy 1